Haojen/raycast-SpeedTest/README.md

 We based `SPEEDTEST-CLI` version(**1.1.1.84**) or above created, If you are meet some trouble, you can first check you version.

+The homebrew default install Speedtest location is `/opt/homebrew/opt/speedtest/bin`, or you can specify in SpeedTest config.

 ### Privacy
 As we said, We based Speedtest® created. so if you want to know Privacy Policy you can go [Speedtest® Privacy](https://www.speedtest.net/about/privacy) get more.
-Beyond that, This Extension don't collect any additional information.
+Besides,This Extension don't collect other User Information.

 <hr>
 <h3 align="center" style="font-weight: lighter">